Squatter cleans, cleanses house with sage, homeowner says - NewsBreak

 “I went there to let a cleaning crew in, and I kept saying my key isn’t working,” said homeowner Laquita Leatherwood.

 “She said her uncle left her the house,” Leatherwood said.
-“I was already on the phone with the police.”Man loses $133K in moving company fraud case, will ‘never trust’ Truist bank again
+“I was already on the phone with the police.”Squatters accused of moving into two rental homes, changing locks

 Leatherwood said a woman she had never met had changed the locks at the Shelby County house and parked her car in the garage.
 She said the woman came outside and told her she owned the home.